 Employment for migrant mothers

-"Stark im Beruf" (Strong in the workplace) is a programme funded by Europäischer Sozialfonds (European social Fund) is targeted at migrant mothers in Germany who want to take up gainful employment or get back to work.
+"Stark im Beruf" (Strong in the workplace), a programme funded by the European Social Fund, is targeted at migrant mothers in Germany who want to take up gainful employment or get back to work.
 At over 80 locations nationwide, the programme gives them greater access to the working world.

 New opportunities for families